oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/equatorial-guinea.md

 mixed system of civil and customary law

 ### 憲法
-- `history`: previous 1968, 1973, 1982; approved by referendum 17 November 1991
+- `歷史`: previous 1968, 1973, 1982; approved by referendum 17 November 1991
-- `amendments`: proposed by the president of the republic or supported by three fourths of the membership in either house of the National Assembly; passage requires three-fourths majority vote by both houses of the Assembly and approval in a referendum if requested by the president; amended several times, last in 2012
+- `修正`: proposed by the president of the republic or supported by three fourths of the membership in either house of the National Assembly; passage requires three-fourths majority vote by both houses of the Assembly and approval in a referendum if requested by the president; amended several times, last in 2012

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Equatorial Guinea
+- `血統公民身份`: at least one parent must be a citizen of Equatorial Guinea
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President OBIANG Nguema Mbasogo (since 3 August 1979)
+- `國家元首`: President OBIANG Nguema Mbasogo (since 3 August 1979)
-- `head of government`: Prime Minister Manuela ROKA Botey (since 1 February 2023)
+- `政府首腦`: Prime Minister Manuela ROKA Botey (since 1 February 2023)
-- `cabinet`: Council of Ministers appointed by the president and overseen by the prime minister
+- `内閣`: Council of Ministers appointed by the president and overseen by the prime minister
-- `elections/appointments`: president directly elected by simple majority popular vote for a 7-year term (eligible for a second term); election last held on 20 November 2022 (next to be held in 2029); prime minister and deputy prime ministers appointed by the president; President OBIANG Nguema Mbasogo since 3 August 1979 when he seized power in a military coup)
+- `選舉/任命`: president directly elected by simple majority popular vote for a 7-year term (eligible for a second term); election last held on 20 November 2022 (next to be held in 2029); prime minister and deputy prime ministers appointed by the president; President OBIANG Nguema Mbasogo since 3 August 1979 when he seized power in a military coup)
-- `election results`: *2022: *OBIANG Nguema Mbasogo reelected president; percent of vote - OBIANG Nguema Mbasogo (PDGE) 95%, other 6.1%  *2016: *OBIANG Nguema Mbasogo reelected president; percent of vote - OBIANG Nguema Mbasogo (PDGE) 93.5%, other 6.5%
+- `選舉結果`: *2022: *OBIANG Nguema Mbasogo reelected president; percent of vote - OBIANG Nguema Mbasogo (PDGE) 95%, other 6.1%  *2016: *OBIANG Nguema Mbasogo reelected president; percent of vote - OBIANG Nguema Mbasogo (PDGE) 93.5%, other 6.5%

 ### 立法部門
-- `description`: bicameral National Assembly or Asemblea Nacional consists of:Senate or Senado (70 seats statutory, 74 seats for current term; 55 members directly elected in multi-seat constituencies by closed party-list proportional representation vote, 15 appointed by the president, and 4 ex-officio)  Chamber of Deputies or Camara de los Diputados (100 seats; members directly elected in multi-seat constituencies by closed party-list proportional representation vote to serve 5-year terms)
+- `描述`: bicameral National Assembly or Asemblea Nacional consists of:Senate or Senado (70 seats statutory, 74 seats for current term; 55 members directly elected in multi-seat constituencies by closed party-list proportional representation vote, 15 appointed by the president, and 4 ex-officio)  Chamber of Deputies or Camara de los Diputados (100 seats; members directly elected in multi-seat constituencies by closed party-list proportional representation vote to serve 5-year terms)
-- `elections`: Senate - last held on 19 January 2023 (next to be held in 2028)Chamber of Deputies - last held on 19 January 2023 (next to be held in 2028)
+- `選舉`: Senate - last held on 19 January 2023 (next to be held in 2028)Chamber of Deputies - last held on 19 January 2023 (next to be held in 2028)
-- `election results`: Senate - percent of vote by party - NA; (elected) seats by party - PDGE 55; composition - men 60, women 20, percentage women 25% (includes 15 appointed and 2 ex-officio members)  Chamber of Deputies - percent of vote by party - NA; seats by party - PDGE 100; composition - men 68, women 32, percentage women 32%; total National Assembly percentage women 28.9%
+- `選舉結果`: Senate - percent of vote by party - NA; (elected) seats by party - PDGE 55; composition - men 60, women 20, percentage women 25% (includes 15 appointed and 2 ex-officio members)  Chamber of Deputies - percent of vote by party - NA; seats by party - PDGE 100; composition - men 68, women 32, percentage women 32%; total National Assembly percentage women 28.9%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Justice (consists of the President of the Supreme Court and nine judges organized into civil, criminal, commercial, labor, administrative, and customary sections); Constitutional Court (consists of the court president and 4 members)
+- `最高法院`: Supreme Court of Justice (consists of the President of the Supreme Court and nine judges organized into civil, criminal, commercial, labor, administrative, and customary sections); Constitutional Court (consists of the court president and 4 members)
-- `judge selection and term of office`: Supreme Court judges appointed by the president for five-year terms; Constitutional Court members appointed by the president, 2 of whom are nominated by the Chamber of Deputies; note - judges subject to dismissal by the president at any time
+- `法官遴選和任期`: Supreme Court judges appointed by the president for five-year terms; Constitutional Court members appointed by the president, 2 of whom are nominated by the Chamber of Deputies; note - judges subject to dismissal by the president at any time
-- `subordinate courts`: Court of Guarantees; military courts; Courts of Appeal; first instance tribunals; district and county tribunals
+- `下級法院`: Court of Guarantees; military courts; Courts of Appeal; first instance tribunals; district and county tribunals

 ### 政黨
 Center Right Union or UCDConvergence Party for Social Democracy or CPDS Democratic Party for Equatorial Guinea or PDGE Liberal Democratic Convention or CLD Liberal Party or PL National Congress of Equatorial Guinea (CNGE) National Democratic Party (PNDGE) National Democratic Union or UDENA National Union for Democracy PUNDGE Popular Action of Equatorial Guinea or APGE Popular Union or UP Progressive Democratic Alliance or ADP Social and Popular Convergence Party or CSDP Social Democratic Coalition Party (PCSD) Social Democratic Party of Equatorial Guinea or PSDGE Social Democratic Union or UDS Socialist Party of Equatorial Guinea